Herb

 記事内に商品プロモーションを含む場合があります

-Hibiscus is a vivid flower that evokes a tropical atmosphere, making it a popular choice for garden and indoor decoration.
-Especially regarded as a symbol of summer, hibiscus is used not only for ornamental purposes but also in herbal teas.
+The hibiscus is a vibrant flower that evokes a tropical atmosphere, making it a popular choice for garden and interior decoration.
+It is regarded as a symbol of summer and is not only appreciated for ornamental purposes but also used in herbal teas and other applications.

-In this article, I’ll explore the basics of hibiscus, its cultural background, and gardening tips to enjoy this stunning plant.
+In this article, I will introduce the basic information about hibiscus, its cultural background, and practical gardening tips.

 Basic Information